Send the link below via email or IMCopy

 Listen to what we found out from asking teens in our community about their social media use.

-they use other emails to create accounts that you are not on
+they use emails that you don't know about to create accounts

-they do not use their name or anything associated with their personal info. to name their fake account
+they don't use their name or anything associated with their personal info. to setup their fake account

 custom settings to block you from seeing all of their content